kausaltech/mocaf/GraphQlPoll.md

 startTime: DateTime! //Trip start time.
 surveyId: ID! //Survey Id.

 ### Add leg of the trip.
-Leg times need to be unique.
+Leg times need to be unigue.
 Trip needs to be unapproved.
 pollAddLeg

 #### Arguments